mckenzieking/driverless-simulation/README.md

 3. Type `chmod +x ros_install.sh` into the terminal and hit enter
 4. Type `sudo ./ros_install.sh`.
 It will prompt you to enter your password.

-This will begin the installation of ROS
+This will begin the installation of ROS.
+This may take up to 45 minutes depending on your internet connection.